-But the best part about this re-imagined Alice in Wonderland is the opportunity to get my kids interested in sipping and enjoying a spot of tea the idea that we can recreate our very own Mad Hatter tea party either at home, or at a tea shop on Staten Island, and for those precious moments in time, live out our own fairytale-like experiences.
+But the best part about this re-imagined Alice in Wonderland is the opportunity to get my kids interested in sipping and enjoying a spot of tea the idea that we can recreate our very own Mad Hatter tea party either at home and for those precious moments in time, live out our own fairytale-like experiences.

 I’m the kind of mom who likes concocting schemes to keep my kids still firmly believing in whimsical characters like the Tooth Fairy (to whom my son has penned a lengthy note asking for more money the next time his tooth falls out) and who also believes actual superheroes walk among us on this planet.

 Can you really fault me for telling a few white lies?
 Maybe you can, but I’m convinced if white lies like believing in a magic rabbit hole will encourage my kids to don silly hats and boas and indulge in heart-shaped peanut-butter-and-jelly sandwiches, well it’s a risk to my integrity I’m willing to take.
 For some tea-licious tips to create your own Mad Hatter party, keep reading.

 Vanessa Valencia, a Tucson, Ariz.-based artist, writer and photographer and blogger, who hosts a yearly everyone is invited virtual Mad Hatter tea party every June, says the sky is the limit when hosting your own tea party.